tditiecher/tdev.org/_posts/2010-07-25-the-birth-of-lapsang.md

 In my previous post I described a personal programming project I was planning.
-I wanted to use Ruby as the programming language of choice, but there are a couple of reasons for going back to C#: first, I couldn’t find a working GUI toolkit for Ruby (at least working on my OSX machine).
+I wanted to use Ruby as the programming language of choice, but there are a couple of reasons for going back to C#: first, I couldn't find a working GUI toolkit for Ruby (at least working on my OSX machine).
 I spent a full day and decided to move back to System.Windows.Forms (I can use the Mono implementation).
 Another reason is, as [Michel](http://www.justyouraveragegeek.com/) already commented, a new language